gulkhan92/contract-compliance-manager/README.md

 ## Overview

-Every contract a company signs comes with a set of promises baked into its fine print — a renewal that auto-triggers unless someone objects in time, a termination window that closes after sixty days, a payment milestone tied to a date nobody put on a calendar.
+Every contract a company signs comes with a set of promises baked into its fine print, a renewal that auto-triggers unless someone objects in time, a termination window that closes after sixty days, a payment milestone tied to a date nobody put on a calendar.
 None of that lives anywhere a computer can see it.
 It lives in a PDF, in someone's memory, or in a spreadsheet